 Again, the urls used in the example are for demonstration purpose only. eg and ug objects also take a parser as an argument.
 A parser is a segment of a Perl script that contains instructions on how the data source will be parsed and how the output will be generated.
 Please refer to the documents for pubRepo for detailed information on parsers and the objects for various public data repositories.
-The parser for eg used in the example
+The parser for eg used in the example are for eg used in the example and the objects for various public data repositories.

-Each object has a function named parserData that can be invoked to obtain the parsed da should be set to FALSE if the source data has been stored locally.
+Each object has a function named parserData that can be invoked to obtain the parsed dashould be set to FALSE if the source data has been stored locally.
 The following code needs human intervention under windows and is therefore turned off.
 Copying the code chunk and then pasting into an R session under windows should work.